 Royal Oak operates under the council–manager form of government.
 The City Commission consists of six commissioners and a mayor elected at large on a nonpartisan ballot during odd-numbered years (most recently November 2025).
 The City Manager, appointed by the commission, serves as the City’s chief administrative officer and is responsible for planning, coordinating, directing, and executing all municipal operations.
 City staff includes approximately 360 full-time employees represented by nine labor units, and 150–200 part-time employees.
 Royal Oak’s total all-fund budget is approximately $275 million.
 The City maintains a stable financial position, including well-funded pension and OPEB obligations.

 Royal Oak is committed to its council–manager form of government.
-While the City has experienced recent leadership transitions, it also has a history shaped by a long-serving City Manager and is seeking its next manager with the goal of establishing a stable, successful, and long-term partnership with the governing body, staff, and community.
+While the City has experienced some recent leadership transitions, it benefits from strong professional staff and leadership, many with considerable experience in local government and their respective fields.
+They seek their next manager with the goal of establishing a stable, successful, and long-term partnership with the governing body, staff, and community.

 The successful candidate will have demonstrated leadership of municipal operations, with an emphasis on customer service, teamwork, and collaboration.
 The position is accountable for operations across all departments, promoting open communication and dialogue, fostering organizational alignment, and advancing collaborative engagement both internally and externally.